 If you have experienced sexual harassment or violence, or suspect that someone you know might be a victim of sexual harassment, violence, or abuse, call:

-- Interim Dean of Student Care and Services at 630.752.5941 (Student Services Building, 2nd floor) during business hours
+- Title IX Coordinator and Director of Equity Investigations, Diane Padilla (Student Services Building, 2nd floor) during business hours

 - Contact the Title IX Coordinators/Discrimination Complaint Officers: